quii/learn-go-with-tests/command-line.md

 }
 ```

-Now that we have some working(ish) software, we should wire this up into `main`.
+Now that we have some passing tests, we should wire this up into `main`.
 Remember we should always strive to have fully-integrated working software as quickly as we can.

 In `main.go` add the following and run it.